dCache/dcache-book2/config-acl.md

 VIEWING CONFIGURED ACLS
 -----------------------
-The `getfacl` is used to obtain the current ACL for some item in DCACHE namespace.
+The `getfacl` is used to obtain the current ACL for some item in dCache namespace.
 It takes the following arguments.

 getfacl [pnfsId] | [globalPath]